Skip to content

 different kinds of airbrush face painting compressors

-When it comes to airbrush tattoos, you don't need a large compressor to produce the desired outcome.
-Smaller compressors with a low PSI work just fine.
-Be aware of battery-operated compressors, as they tend to only last for short periods.
-If you need to operate in an area without power, a compressor that runs on CO2 tanks may be necessary, but this isn't always a requirement for just getting started.
-CO2 tanks can be quite heavy and add complexity to the process.
+You won’t need a large compressor to create amazing temporary tattoos; smaller compressors with a low PSI will work just fine.
+But be aware of battery-operated models, as they tend to lose power after short periods.
+If you’re just starting, you won’t need a compressor that runs on CO2 tanks unless operating in an area without power.
+Those tanks can be pretty heavy, and they add complexity to the process.

 Type of Airbrush Guns